 The Group is committed to ensuring high standards of corporate governance and business practices.
-The Company's corporate governance practices are based on the Corporate Governance Code (the "CG Code") as set out in Appendix 15 of the GEM Listing Rules.
-During the year ended 31 December 2022, the Company has complied with the applicable code provisions of the CG Code.
+The Company's corporate governance practices are based on the Corporate Governance Code (the "CG Code") as set out in Appendix C1 (formerly known as Appendix 15) of the GEM Listing Rules.
+During the year ended 31 December 2023, the Company has complied with the applicable code provisions of the CG Code.